electron/osx-sign/README.md

 `pre-auto-entitlements` - *Boolean*

-Flag to enable automation of `com.apple.security.application-groups` in entitlements file and update `Info.plist` with `ElectronTeamID`.
+Flag to enable/disable automation of `com.apple.security.application-groups` in entitlements file and update `Info.plist` with `ElectronTeamID`.
-Allowed values: `true`, `false`.
 Default to `true`.

 `pre-embed-provisioning-profile` - *Boolean*

-Flag to enable embedding of provisioning profile in the current working directory.
+Flag to enable/disable embedding of provisioning profile in the current working directory.
-Allowed values: `true`, `false`.
 Default to `true`.

 `provisioning-profile` - *String*